playfulprogramming/playfulprogramming/content/blog/prelude/index.md

 Take ColdFusion for example.
 If you ask most front-end developers, they may likely either not know of ColdFusion, or assume it dead.
 After all, ColdFusion goes back to 1995 and remains a proprietary paid programming language — yes, those exist — to this day.

 But ColdFusion isn't dead!
 (I can hear my friend Mark holler with excitement and agreement from miles away.)
-It's still used by as many websites as Angular is, and maintains an ecosystem of a respectible size that's big enough to allow Adobe to maintain development of the language, 27 years later.
+[It's still used by as many websites](https://w3techs.com/technologies/details/pl-coldfusion) [as Angular is](https://w3techs.com/technologies/details/js-angularjs) in 2022, and maintains an ecosystem of a respectible size that's big enough to allow Adobe to maintain development of the language, 27 years later.

 What's more, from the cultural standpoint, many developers are also tired of switching back and forth between new frameworks at seemingly breakneck speeds.
 Many companies may choose to stay with these tools for longer than anticipated simply because they've grown in expertice with these tools.